The Best Japan Travel Tips

 2. You can go anywhere on a JR Rail Pass!

 Totally wrong.
 You can NOT use it on city subways, JR highway buses, or non-JR rail lines (with a tiny number of exceptions, such as the Haneda monorail).
 JR is by far the biggest rail network in Japan, but there are other private rail lines, such as Kintetsu, Keisei, Meitetsu, Nankai, Nishitetsu, Hankyu, Fujiden, etc where you cannot use the JR Rail Pass.
 The Kansai area is loaded with them.
 And there are a number of places where JR does not go at all.
-Plus, you cannot use the pass on Nozomi or Mizuho bullet trains, which are “faster” – you have to take other trains like the Hikari, Sakura, etc. And while there are up to 8 or so Nozomi departures per hour from Tokyo, there are only 1–2 Hikari, making it less convenient.
+Plus, you cannot use the pass on Nozomi or Mizuho bullet trains, which are “faster” unless you cough up a big surcharge – you have to take other trains like the Hikari, Sakura, etc. And while there are up to 8 or so Nozomi departures per hour from Tokyo, there are only 1–2 Hikari, making it less convenient.

 3. Get a JR Pass and never have to pay for trains!